 CREAM was recently launched in August 2020 yet the platform already has a total of roughly $48 million in total value locked (TVL).
 Although it certainly wasn’t able to emulate Yearn Finance’s ($YFI) meteoric rise, it is still a notable DeFi protocol since it has gained a lot of traction after only being in the market for a few weeks.

 Since there is a growing number of crypto users participating in liquidity mining or yield farming, the team behind CREAM also launched their own liquidity mining program.
-The team publishes vital statistics on their Medium on any changes or updates to their reward systems and pools.
-Thus giving users the information they need to decide what plays to make.
+On 24th August 2020, CREAM also announced their v3 Beta Liquidity Mining program, some of their updates include increasing the rewards for 3 of their pools.

 Finally, considering the inclusion of some very prominent crypto personalities and their linkage with the biggest exchanges and protocols in the space, the future of CREAM looks promising so far.
 Looking at the service they are offering, it sure seems that it fits into what many cryptocurrency users need from the market.